Witwen Concerts at the Campground

 Come and bring your friends for a relaxing summer evening of music in a country setting where early settlers and Native Americans camped near the Honey Creek many years ago.
 Parking is available on the grounds and nearby.
-The historic tabernacle is used in the event of rain.
+The historic tabernacle, which is handicapped accessible, is used in the event of rain.
 (Heavy rainfall may cause cancellation, postponement, or relocation.)

 The grounds open at 4 pm, and concerts begin at 6:30 pm.
 Bring your lawn chairs and blankets.
 Feel free to bring your own picnic supper.
 Food can be purchased on the grounds beginning at 4:30 pm.
 BBQ sandwiches, Wyttenbach brats and hot dogs, chips, pies from Leystra's, coffee, soda, water and ice cream are available.

 Local Boy Scout Troop 173 assists in serving the food and receives the profits from the food sales.
 The Scouts also sell popcorn during the concerts to raise money for their troop activities.